BrittaRude/BrittaRude.github.io/inputs_datascience/_posts/2020-07-26-britta-rude-event-studies-dynamic-treatment.md

 $$Y_{i,t} = \alpha_i + \gamma_t + \sum_{l = -K}^-2 \mu_l D_{i,t}^l + \sum_{l = 0}^L \mu_l D_{i,t}^l + \nu_{i,t}$$

 The exclusion of some relative period is necessary to avoid multicollinearity.
 Excluding the period prior to to treatment is common practice.
+Another common practice is to bin or trim distant periods.

+[Sun and Abraham (2020)](http://economics.mit.edu/files/14964) next show that under no assumptions the coefficient $$\mu_l$$ is a linear combination of differences in trends from its own relative period $$ l \in g$$, from other relative periods $$ l \in g' $$, and from excluded relative periods, weighted by weights \omega_{e,l}^g.